techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 ## Onboarding Enterprise Customers

-Excellent!
-You have successfully implemented Single Sign-on via Scalekit.
-But, before you onboard enterprise customers, make sure you go through these next steps so that your application is secure and production ready.
+Once SSO is implemented, you’ll want to thoroughly test the setup and go through a production checklist to ensure your application is secure and ready for enterprise use.

 - [Test SSO](/docs/single-sign-on/testing-sso.md)
 - [Production Check-list](/docs/single-sign-on/golive-checklist.md)

-But, this is not all.
-You can do so much more with Scalekit.
-To learn more about what you can do with Scalekit, check out:
+Explore more.
+Check out:

-- [Node.js SDK](https://github.com/scalekit-inc/scalekit-sdk-node) - the SDK reference used in this quick start guide
+- [Node.js SDK](https://github.com/scalekit-inc/scalekit-sdk-node) - Reference the SDK used in this guide for a deep dive into its capabilities
-- [Sample Node.js App](https://github.com/scalekit-inc/scalekit-demos/tree/main/your-saas-app) - Download our fully functional sample app and kicstart a running code
+- [Sample Node.js App](https://github.com/scalekit-inc/scalekit-demos/tree/main/your-saas-app) - Download and explore a fully functional sample app to jumpstart your implementation